SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 We focus on two options: capital lease or operating lease.

-### Capital Lease
+### Equipment Finance Agreement (EFA)

-Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
+Capital Lease: Through an Equipment Finance Agreement (EFA) you make monthly payments over a term period of years and own the equipment once it's paid off.
 (A capital lease is sometimes referred to as a finance lease or sales lease.)

 This option is an on balance sheet structure.
-Equipment can be recorded as an asset and depreciated, which means the payments are not fully tax-deductible.
+Equipment is recorded as an asset and can be depreciated, which means the payments are not fully tax-deductible.

 #### Section 179: Deduct Up to $1 Million

 However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software from your gross revenue.
+In addition, you can deduct 100% of the depreciation.

 This can save you hundreds of thousands of dollars on your equipment purchases.

 Here's an example of how Section 179 works: